Here2Help - energy and fuel

 Solihull Council is taking part in the Big Community Switch to help Solihull residents save money on their fuel bills while switching their energy provider.

 The Big Community Switch – which used to be called Solihull Switch ‘n’ Save - finds cheaper gas and electricity bills for people by using the power of collective bargaining with energy suppliers.
-Auctions are run several times per year.
+Residents can register for free, without obligation.

-You may be eligible if you meet all the following criteria:
+You may be eligible for HUG2 if you are:

-• If your combined annual household income is under £31,000 (gross)
+• You have a combined annual household income of under £36,000

-You can also check the energy efficiency grants page to find more opportunities that you might be eligible for, including “ECO”.
+You can also check the energy efficiency grants page to find more opportunities that you might be eligible for.